 Transfer credit taken before admission to a graduate degree program at ASU is nondegree credit.
 Nondegree credit taken at ASU combined with nondegree credit taken at another institution may not exceed nine hours on the master's program of study.
-The date (month/day/year) on the Graduate College dean's letter of admission is the actual date of admission.
-If the student is enrolled in courses on the admission date, those courses-if applicable-may be considered part of a program of study.
-Courses taken the semester before this date are nondegree hours.
-The nine-hour limit does not apply to the doctoral programs.
+The date (month/day/year) on the Graduate Colege dean's letter of admission is the ctual date of admission.
+If the student s enrolled in courses on the admission late, those courses-if applicablenay be considered part of a program of study.
+Courses taken the semester beore this date are nondegree hours.
+The nine-hour limit does not apply to the loctoral programs.

-Transfer credits must be acceptable toward graduate degrees at the institution where the courses were completed.
-Certain types of graduate credits cannot be transferred to ASU, including the following:
+Transfer credits must be acceptable oward graduate degrees at the instituion where the courses were completed.
+Certain types of graduate credits cannot be transferred to ASU, including the ollowing:

-- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - 2. credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms);

-- credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.
+- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - 2. credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary 3. institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms); - 4. credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.